Vaping is not strictly covered by Muslim teachings, although it is covered by some existing rules around things that smell and are addictive

 Vaping’s place in religion is a widely debated issue, different faiths approach vaping in different ways, and there are lots of conflicting thoughts about whether it is acceptable or not between different faiths.

-We’ve explored this subject from the perspectives of some of the UK’s biggest religions in our blog Is Vaping a Sin?
-In this piece however, we will explore a specific aspect of Islam, as we answer the question: does vaping break Wudu?
+In this piece, we will explore a specific aspect of Islam, as we answer the question: does vaping break Wudu?

 What is Wudu?